elaine-lai/coffee_shopping_cart/README.md

 Crafted and conceptualized the visuals (logo and coffee bags) featured on the website by leveraging an iPad and the Apple Pencil for a hands-on, artistic approach to design.

 ## Getting started
+Clone the repo, and then run the below commands:
 `npm install`

 `npm start`